Alonso-del-Arte/chess/doc/Variants.md

 move but not both, a queen with the ability to move like a knight must choose to move as a bishop, knight or rook in a given move.

+### Playing power-up by capture on a physical board

+Although like Fog of War [FINISH WRITING]

 ## Atomic

 This is another variant in which captures have special significance.
 When a